osifinance/osifinanceapi/README.md

-# osiAPI: Python API for OSI Finance
+# osifinanceAPI: Python API for OSI Finance
-osiAPI is a Python library for accessing OSI Finance's financial calculators.
+osifinanceAPI is a Python library for accessing OSI Finance's financial calculators.
 The library enables developers to programmatically calculate taxes, social security, and other financial topics.

 ## Installation
-You can install osiAPI with pip:
+You can install osifinanceAPI with pip:

-pip install osiapi
+pip install osifinanceapi

 ## Documentation